great-expectations/great_expectations/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

 :::caution
 The Onboarding Data Assistant will run a high volume of queries against your `Datasource`.
-Data Assistant performance can vary significantly depending on the number of batches, count of records per batch, and network latency.
+Data Assistant performance can vary significantly depending on the number of Batches, count of records per Batch, and network latency.
 It is recommended that you start with a smaller `BatchRequest` if you find that Data Assistant runtimes are too long.
 :::